-If we are really supposed to think outside the box at work, why do so many of us sit inside of cubicles?
+If we are really supposed to think outside the box at our jobs, why do so many of us sit inside of cubicles?

 - Make small changes to your routine: Every time you repeat a daily task, you are strengthening the synaptic pathways in your brain that have molded themselves around that task.
 If you park in the same spot, take breaks at the same times, and have the same conversations with the same people, then you are going to think the same thoughts.
-It may sound trivial, but I like to do little things like park in different areas of the parking lot in the morning and move to different work spaces and areas within our office for different parts of the day.
-These small variations in my routine pull me ever so slightly out of my comfort zone, and it is actually through the smallest of actions that big changes begin to happen.
+It may sound trivial, but I like to do little things like park in different areas of the parking lot in the morning and move to different workspaces within our office for different parts of the day.
+These small variations in my routine pull me ever so slightly out of my comfort zone—and it is through the smallest of actions that big changes begin to happen.

 - Build a Better Relationship With Your Boss: Go out of your way to connect with your boss whenever possible.
-I don’t mean sucking up…really try and build rapport.
+I don’t mean sucking up, I mean really try and build rapport.
 If you have a positive relationship with your boss, you will be much more comfortable and likely to generate better ideas and suggestions.

 There are plenty of times when efficiency and output require us to put our heads to the ground at work, but making a few small changes and giving ourselves time to think with a clear head can lead to more creativity and better results in the long run.

 This infographic has more great thoughts to consider, taken from Visual.ly.

 In the end, it’s all about being creative

 We tend to think of creativity as something that only belongs to certain people: artists, designers, poets.
 But anyone reading an article about “thinking outside the box at work” knows the truth—creativity happens everywhere.